National Eating Disorders Awareness Week is February 25 to March 3, 2019

-While the symptoms of eating disorders and substance use disorders are dramatically different, they share many similarities.
+While the symptoms of eating disorders and addiction or substance use disorders are dramatically different, they share many similarities.

 Evidence suggests that both of these disorders have a strong genetic component and research has shown that they are more likely occur to those with particular personality traits such as impulsivity and/or those who have experienced emotional trauma.

 Both eating disorders and addiction are common methods of coping with stress, depression, anxiety, and other difficult emotions and, because of this, they are often considered to be co-occurring.

 Along with similar psychological roots, eating disorders and substance use disorders occasionally overlap in the way they are expressed.